 Lipid bilayers are formed through the process of self-assembly.

 The cell membrane consists mainly of a thin layer of amphipathic phospholipids that spontaneously organize so that the hydrophobic ‘tail’ regions are isolated from the surrounding water while the hydrophilic ‘head’ regions interact with the intracellular (cytosolic) and extracellular faces of the resulting bilayer.

 This forms a continuous spherical lipid bilayer.
 Hydrophobic interactions (also known as the hydrophobic effect) are the main driving forces in the formation of lipid bilayers.

-An increase in the interactions between the hydrophobic molecules (causing the hydrophobic regions to clump together) allows the water molecules to bind more freely to each other, increasing the entropy of the system.
+An increase in the interactions between the hydrophobic molecules (causing the hydrophobic regions to clump together) allows the water molecules to bind more freely to each other, increasing the system’s entropy.

-This complex interaction can include non-covalent interactions such as van der Waals, electrostatics, and hydrogen bonds.
+This complex interaction can include non-covalent van der Waals, electrostatics, and hydrogen bonds.